Single-Particle Universality of the Many-Body Spectral Form Factor: Abstract

 \section{Abstract}

 We consider systems of fermions evolved by non-interacting unitary circuits with correlated on-site potentials.
-When these potentials are drawn from the eigenvalue distribution of a circular random matrix ensemble, the spectral form factor (SFF) of the resulting circuit ensemble can be computed exactly without numerical sampling.
-In the case of the circular unitary ensemble (CUE) we report an exact closed form for the SFF, valid for arbitrary system sizes, and show that it grows through a sequence of exponential ramps.
-Using exact numerical methods, we find that the circular orthogonal and symplectic ensembles (COE and CSE, respectively) also lead to exponential growth of the SFF.
-This exponential growth is characteristic of non-interacting systems with random matrix statistics at the \textit{single-particle} level and, upon introducing interactions, crosses over to a linear ramp consistent with many-body random matrix universality.
+When these potentials are drawn from the eigenvalue distribution of a circular random matrix ensemble, the single-particle sector exhibits chaotic dynamics.
+We study the corresponding many-body spectral statistics and show that the spectral form factor (SFF) can be computed \textit{exactly}.
+Due to the absence of interactions the SFF grows exponentially in time, a result which we demonstrate through simple arguments, scaling collapses, and closed-form evaluation of the SFF.
+We study the role of interactions by numerically analyzing a kicked Ising model and find that the SFF crosses over to a linear growth regime consistent with many-body random matrix universality.
 Our exact results for the SFF provide a baseline for future studies of the crossover between single-particle and many-body random matrix behavior.

-\lsec{Introduction} Recent advances in experimental physics have ushered in an era of unprecedented control over isolated quantum mechanical systems, embodied in the rise of quantum simulators~\cite{BlochQuantumSimulators,QuantumSimulatorReview,RMP_Simulators,Science_Simulators}.
-In parallel, theorists have devised sophisticated toolsets to identify and characterize different dynamical regimes in many-body systems, often with an eye towards deepening the understanding of fundamental concepts in statistical physics~\cite{ThermalizationOverview,AdiabaticEigenstateDeformations,OperatorGrowthHypothesis}.
-A cornerstone of these efforts is random matrix theory (RMT), a field whose origins are now decades old~\cite{Wigner1,Wigner2,Wigner3,RMTreviewOne,RMTReview2}.
-While a number of important conceptual advances have appeared in the intervening years, such as the eigenstate thermalization hypothesis~\cite{DeutschStatMech, Srednicki1, Srednicki2, Srenicki3, rigol_dunjko_08, ETHReview}, RMT remains a widely-used framework to analyze the spectral properties of quantum systems~\cite{ETHReview, sierant_lewenstein_24}.

-Among the popular indicators of random matrix behavior is the spectral form factor (SFF), introduced in pioneering work by Berry and defined as follows~\cite{BerrySpectralRigidity}.
-Let $\mE$ denote an ensemble of unitary operators; then the SFF of the ensemble is given by $K_{\mE}(t) = \langle|\tr \left(U^t\right)|^{2}\rangle_{\mE}$, where $U$ is drawn from $\mE$ and $\langle\cdot\rangle_{\mE}$ denotes ensemble averaging.
-For interacting systems, the SFF typically decays due to level repulsion down to an $O(1)$ number before entering a regime of linear growth (``the ramp'') beginning at the Thouless time.
-The ramp persists until the SFF reaches a plateau at the many-body Heisenberg time $t_H\sim\mD$, where $\mD$ is the Hilbert space dimension.
-Significant effort has gone towards studying form factors in a wide range of physical systems, revealing rich physics as the dynamics flow through single-particle, hydrodynamic, and completely delocalized regimes~\cite{Kos18, Bertini2018, ChanMinimalModel, Chan2018, Liu2018, ChanConservedCharge, suntajs_bonca_20a, sierant_delande_20, suntajs_prosen_21, Vasilyev20, Prakash21, ErgodicityBreakingZeroDimensions, Joshi22, WinerHydroSFF, Liu17, Gharibyan18, DissipativeSFF, BrokenUnitaritySFF}.